davidecavestro/pihask/README.md

 ## Features

-Displays the HomeAssistant dashboard on a browser running on Weston (wayland reference implementation) with support for the video core.
+- Displays the HomeAssistant dashboard on a browser running on Weston (wayland reference implementation) with support for the video core.
+- Wake up on touch.
+- Idle timeout optionally turning off the screen.
+- Optionally wake up on MQTT notifications (objects detected from Frigate)

-If HA is configured with trusted networks, the kiosk has no need for credentials.
+- Optional auto-login uf HA is configured with trusted networks: the kiosk has no need for credentials.
 See below for details.

 ## Requirements